JC3008/data_quality_on_airflow/README.md

 * To start Airflow UI, just type astro dev start on your terminal.
 It ll trigger the building of all dependencies and start the UI.
 * In the Airflow UI, add a new Connnection called gcp and choose Google Cloud as connection type.
 In the Keyfile Path type the path to service_account.json file it is probally something like /usr/local/airflow/include/gcp/service_account.json.
+This file will be created on GCP platform, and it is described in the next session.

 ## GCP enviroment setup
 * Create an account if you don't have one.